pavelsaman/geo/README.md

 # Geo

 Geo is a tool for getting latitute and longitude of places around the world.
+Reverse search is possible as well.

 The API that gets queried for data is https://locationiq.com/